Lakeland School System: Schools

 Lakeland Elementary, 20 acre, opened in 2001 as a school within Shelby County Schools, with its founding principal Mrs. Nancy Rouse.
 It has a capacity of 1,000 students.
 The school has grades K-4 attending the school currently, with its current principal Ms. Joretha Lockhart.
-The school used to have fifth-grade classes attending the school, but that changed in 2017 due to the opening of Lakeland Preperatory School.
+The school used to have fifth-grade classes attending the school, but that changed in 2017 due to the opening of Lakeland Preparatory School.

-Lakeland Preparatory School (formerly known as "Lakeland Middle Preperatory School"), 20 acre, opened in the Fall of 2017 under the leadership of its first principal, Mr. Matt Adler.
-The school has grade-five through nine classes attending the school currently, with its current principal Ms. Corrie Martin and vice princpal Ms. Jeana Decker.
-For now, grades 10-12 go to Arlington High School through an inter-local agreement with Arlington Community Schools.
+Lakeland Preparatory School (formerly known as "Lakeland Middle Preparatory School"), 20 acre, opened in the Fall of 2017 under the leadership of its first principal, Mr. Matt Adler.
+The school has grade five through twelve classes attending the school currently, with its current principal Ms. Corrie Martin and deputy principal Mr. Cody Duncan.